BarbyKelly/quizproject/README.md

 - Screenshot of favicon on the website:

   ![cornflower favicon image](assets/images/readmeimg/faviconreadme.png)

 ### Color

 - As the Estonian national flower is a Cornflower, developer chose 'cornflower blue' as a Background color for the website.
-Developer found Cornflower blue color code from
+Developer found Cornflower blue color code from:

   ![Colorcodes.com](assets/images/readmeimg/cornflowerblue.png)

 - Color palette from [Mycolor.space](https://mycolor.space/?hex=%236495ED&sub=1)